Last Updated: 3/29/2017 12:32:18 PM

 Goddess Laxmi, the Goddess of prosperity, is worshiped on Diwali night.
 This also marks the commencement of the new financial year for the North Indian businessmen.
 Prosperity and well-being of a family is called upon by worshiping Goddess Laxmi or Lakshmi Devi through Laxmi Puja.

 Diwali brings the gathering of different people together and spreads a dazzled muse of entertainment and joy.
 People exchange sweets among each other while the children prefer burning fire-crackers.
 Candles and clay lamps lit on the Diwali night pierce into the dark night of Amavasya (New Moon) and transforms the darkness into enlightenment.

-Now, let’s know the reason for celebrating Diwali in 2016.
+Now, let’s know the reason for celebrating Diwali.

 In North India, Diwali celebrates the return of Lord Rama to Ayodhya after spending 14 years in exile with his wife, Sita and brother, Lakshmana.
 The welcoming gesture signified the victory of good over evil as Lord Rama went on to defeat the demon King, Ravana during his prodigal years.
 The night of his return was Amavasya (No Moon night) and it is believed that people of the Ayodhya kingdom had lit the royal family’s path with lamps in the darkness.

 In South India, Diwali commemorates the seizing over Narakasura.
 Lord Krishna freed thousands of inhabitants after subduing Narakasura whom he had captured over the years.
 It is celebrated in the Tamil month of Aippasi ‘Narak Chaturdashi’.
 Narak Chaturdashi is celebrated as ‘Chhoti Diwali’ in North India.

 Now when you know the reason to celebrate Diwali, let’s talk about the procedure of celebrating this grand festival of lights.